Liberal welfare reforms: Workers

+The Police (Weekly Rest-Day) Act 1910 provided constables with one day of rest out of seven.
 The Mines Accidents (Rescue and Aid) Act 1910 (10 Edw.
 7 & 1 Geo.
 5. c.
 15) provided for the availability of first aid treatment, rescue work, and fire precautions at mines, and that same year a central Road Board was established to fund improvements in road conditions, a measure made necessary by the new motor traffic.
 Upon its introduction the new Board began at once to enable the County Councils to begin tarring the surfaces of main roads.

+The Shops Act 1911 gave a weekly half-day holiday to assistants, while the Factory Workshop (Cotton Cloth Factories) Act 1911 provided the Secretary of State with the power to make regulations to improve conditions in cotton cloth factories in relation to ventilation and humidity.
+In 1913 five additional wage boards were set up that covered hollow ware making, shirt making, sugar confectionery and food preserving, tin box making, and linen and cotton embroidery, along with a portion of the laundry industry.
+These extensions led to an additional 140,000 being covered by minimum wage legislation.
+The Trade Union Act 1913 clarified the legal position of trade unions while also restoring their political power, together with the financial position of the Labour Party.